webfactory/exceptions-bundle/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/webfactory/exceptions-bundle/badges/quality-score.png?s=1fffd149d27d559a98d2593827453445d9d31995)](https://scrutinizer-ci.com/g/webfactory/exceptions-bundle/)
 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/c381412c-205d-41a1-b74f-7e7897a33abe/mini.png)](https://insight.sensiolabs.com/projects/c381412c-205d-41a1-b74f-7e7897a33abe)

-A bundle to easily develop your custom, user-friendly Symfony error pages.
+A bundle to simplify development of your custom, user-friendly Symfony error pages.

+_Why?_

-Why?
-Because you normally need to go into the ``prod`` app of Symfony (i.e. ``app.php``) in order to see the user-facing error templates.
-But this makes developing these hard: you need to clear your cache manually after each change and if you make a mistake, you won't see the error easily.
+By default, you would need to switch `kernel.debug` to `false` (most probably by using the ``app.php`` front controller and/or using the `prod` environment) in order to see the user-facing error pages.
+But this also requires you to clear the template cache every time you make a change to your error page template.
+Additionally, you won't get helpful error messages in case something goes wrong.

-This bundle allows you to easily see the different user-facing error templates for each status code in the dev environment, so you can easily design them.
+This bundle provides a simple way to view error pages for different HTTP status codes also in `kernel.debug` mode, so you can easily design them.
+It also contains some building blocks to help you get the job done.

-Now enjoy these friendly [installation steps](#installation), have a look at the [predefined Twig blocks](#predefined-twig-blocks) and finally [view your error pages](#view-your-error-pages) in action.
+Follow the [installation steps](#installation), [view your error pages](#view-your-error-pages) in action and then learn about the [predefined Twig blocks](#predefined-twig-blocks) for more user-friendly error pages.

 Installation
 ------------